Parking Lot Paving Company in Arizona

 Parking Lot Resurfacing and Asphalt Overlays

-There is a middle ground between minor repair and full replacement, and that is where resurfacing often comes in.
-If the foundation of the lot is still in workable condition, resurfacing can renew the top layer, improve the appearance of the property, and add years of service without the cost of starting from scratch.
+Resurfacing can be a practical middle ground between minor repairs and full replacement.
+If the base of the parking lot is still in workable condition, an asphalt overlay can renew the surface, improve appearance, and extend the life of the lot without starting over from scratch.

 What to Expect When You Request a Parking Lot Estimate